 So why are carbs good for running?

 Carbs are an essential source of energy for runners.
 They can be found in many foods and help keep you going throughout your run or race.
 Carbohydrates are not the enemy!
 However, they aren’t the only source of energy either—protein and fat are also necessary for runners to stay healthy and perform well.

 This is a marathon, not a sprint.
 It’s essential to have healthy eating habits year-round, especially in the weeks leading up to the big day.
-You’ll need plenty of carbs if you want to hit your goal time or cross that finish line.
+You’ll need plenty of carbs to hit your goal time or cross that finish line.

 FAQ about Why Carbs are Good for Runners

 Carbs, or carbohydrates, are essential for runners as they are the primary fuel source for working muscles during exercise.